anonoz/anonoz.github.io/_posts/2013-02-23-why-i-dropout.md

 The blog post is written in 2013, when I was really upset with my life in UCTI/APU.
 It was a terrible, terrible university for anyone to be in.
 After dropping out, I have spent 8 months working in a digital agency as web developer.
 I have learned a lot there, and I have no regret dropping out of university.

 So what made me went to MMU and get a degree then?
 Statutory requirement by Singapore government.
-So here's the deal - this blog post applies to you if you do no intend to work outside Malaysia (my readers are mostly Malaysians I presume), it's easy to get a job without any certification in Kuala Lumpur.
+So here's the deal - this blog post applies to you if you do not intend to work outside Malaysia (my readers are mostly Malaysians I presume), it's easy to get a job without any certification in Kuala Lumpur.
 Have a solid portfolio of your pet projects, freelance works and you are good to go.

 If you did end up earning a degree, just go work in other countries, whether it's Singapore, Hong Kong, Japan, United States... come back later if you want to.
 But don't waste the 4-5 years you have spent in an education institution that could have been better spent elsewhere.